Starting a business is both exciting and terrifying for many people.

 Use our construction equipment loan calculator to calculate how much your exact construction equipment loan rates and how much construction equipment you can afford to buy based on your monthly budget.

-If you’re in it for the long haul, then getting a loan over a lease will usually be your best choice.
+If you’re in it for the long haul, then getting a business loan over an equipment lease will usually be your best choice.
 It's important to note.

 You can take advantage of tax code section 179 and depreciate the entire asset your first year with possible bonus depreciation.
 When you structure your heavy equipment loans on an equipment financing agreement or on a $1 buy out lease agreement you get section 179 tax benefits.
 With the passage and signing into law of H.R.1, aka, The Tax Cuts and Jobs Act, the deduction limit for Section 179 increases to $1,000,000 for 2018 and beyond.
 The limit on construction equipment purchases likewise has increased to $2.5 million.